Summary: A cloud based PLM is crucial for efficient product development. Without it, expect to get smoked by the competition.

 A better way

-Cloud PLM stops file confusion and its consequences by acting as a central repository for product data.
+Cloud based PLM stops file confusion and its consequences by acting as a central repository for product data.

 By hosting data in the cloud, teams can easily access it wherever and whenever they need it.